 Fostemsavir can be taken with or without food.

-Fostemsavir tablets may have a slight odor (like vinegar).
+Fostemsavir tablets may have a slight odor (like vinegar), which is normal.

 Always take fostemsavir in combination with other HIV medicines.

-If you take too much fostemsavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much fostemsavir, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.